 Finding a wedding venue isn’t just about searching for venues in your area, finding the prettiest setting and booking it (although that’s part of it!).
 There are many questions to ask your wedding venue before you sign a contract — all to ensure that the locale fits in with your budget, overall plan and vision for the big day, as well as to find out what extra costs and considerations (catering, tables, chairs, transportation, etc.) you'll have to take into account.
 Luckily, we've created a list of every single question to ask a venue to use as you interview and tour potential venues.
 Here's a list of questions to ask a wedding venue — before signing on the dotted line.

 1. Is the venue available on my target date?

+Pricing will likely be among the most important discussions you have with a potential venue.
 You’ll probably get a price quote, but what does that include?
-Make sure you’re aware of all fees before you sign your contract.
+Are you just renting the space or getting a full wedding package with other services included?
+Make sure you’re aware of all fees and additional charges—such as corkage fees, cake-cutting fee, and more—before you sign your contract.

 3. Is the location convenient?

 Will your guests be able to easily travel to the location?
 If the wedding is in your hometown or a city that’s easy to travel to, that shouldn’t be an issue, but if you’re hosting a destination wedding in a far-off location, you’ll have to accept that elderly guests or those who may have trouble traveling won’t be able to attend.

 This is a big question to ask a wedding venue – many venues have strict capacity rules and regulations, so if you think that your guest count is going to be too high, then you might want to look for a different venue or consider trimming your guest list.
 You also don’t want to have too few guests in a large space – the venue will just look empty!